 If you are a family member caregiver, connect with other family members and friends to let them know you need a break to recharge your batteries.
 If you work for a home care agency, make them aware of the burnout symptoms you are experiencing.
 They understand how the weight of your responsibilities can sometimes become unbearable and they will be the first to provide you with the empathetic support you need.
 No matter what situation you are in, remember that you are never alone.

 There may be things happening that you cannot control but focus instead on those that you can control.
 Perhaps a family member can only help out one day instead of two.
 Maybe your home care agency can only give you a few days off instead of a week.
 In either case, consider the results victories instead of defeats.
 Take the time you get to spend a day shopping or at the park with your pets.
 Do something to pamper yourself whether it is a visit to the beauty salon or a day trip to someplace that you have been wanting to visit.
-Prepare a dinner you have not had time to make and invite friends or family over to enjoy the meal.

 Last and most importantly, remind yourself that the work you do is valued.
 It’s a wonderful feeling when you know you are appreciated not just for the work you do, but for the person you are.